araujoraveli/EFI-macOS.Sequoia-Dell.Latitute.3400/README.md

 ## Notes

+**Developed on a 100% factory-original (OEM) notebook, with zero hardware modifications, showcasing the potential of a clean, stable, and carefully engineered Hackintosh.**

-Extremely clean setup, with no unnecessary components — only what is strictly required and fully functional.
+An extremely clean setup, free from unnecessary components — only what is strictly required and fully functional.

-All fine-tuning and low-level adjustments were carefully implemented through **DeviceProperties** and other sections of `config.plist`, without hacks or workarounds, strictly following official documentation and best practices.
+All fine-tuning and low-level adjustments were meticulously implemented through **DeviceProperties** and other sections of `config.plist`, with no hacks or workarounds, strictly adhering to official documentation and industry best practices.

-The system is fast, smooth, and stable, delivering a user experience virtually indistinguishable from a real MacBook — a **true perfect Hackintosh**.
+The system is fast, smooth, and rock-solid, delivering a user experience virtually indistinguishable from a real MacBook — a **true, near-perfect Hackintosh**.

 ---